 Victim Hired a Lawyer After Release from Hospital

-After being rushed to the hospital for evaluation of her injuries, Tina underwent an emergency reconstructive surgery on her ankle in order to ensure a proper recovery and minimize the chances of any long-term disabilities.
+After being rushed to the hospital for evaluation of her broken bones and other injuries, Tina underwent an emergency reconstructive surgery on her ankle in order to ensure a proper recovery and minimize the chances of any long-term disabilities.
 Multiple screws and a metal plate were inserted into her foot and ankle to support the recovery process.